 Eqs.
-53 and 68 are again used for the calculation of the semi- analytical sensitivities and the results are shown in Fig. 22 7.
-The numerical sensitivities are shown in Fig. 238.
+53 and 68 are used for the calculation of the semi- analytical sensitivities; results are shown in Fig. 27.
+The numerical sensitivities are shown in Fig. 28.
 The highest sensitivities are concentrated around the well and in direction of the highest permeabilities.